List of Courage the Cowardly Dog characters: Eliza and Elisa Stitch

-Eliza and Elisa Stitch are a pair of conjoined twin sisters who attempt to be immortal by sewing other women's souls into a quilt.
+Eliza and Elisa Stitch (voiced by Fran Brill) are a pair of conjoined twin sisters who attempt to be immortal by sewing other women's souls into a quilt.
 They did this by making them put a symbol on a piece of fabric, turning the person into quilt material, then they say a chant "Be believe belong be believe belong leave the circle never weave this quilt forever."